Flat vs Sloped Practice: What Really Transfers

 PoST ensures representativeness emerges progressively, so skills stabilize before additional variability is introduced.

-Zen’s Swing Stage and Zen Green Stage restores the environmental constraint that the course provides naturally, slope.
+Zen’s Swing Stage and Zen Green Stage restores slope as the environmental constraint that the course provides naturally, slope.

 By manipulating slope gradient (e.g. 2–6 %), direction (uphill, downhill, sidehill, diagonal, compound or twists) and coupling it with Trackman’s data, you can quantify adaptation, which is the hallmark of learning.

-When you train on slope, gravity becomes the instructor.
-Balance, timing, and swing path self-organize.
+Slope gives the player immediate information about balance, timing, and strike.
 Each lie demands a new coordination pattern, and the nervous system expands its library of solutions.

 To test whether slope practice truly transfers, we can use Trackman Combine or Performance Center to gather Strokes Gained vs Handicap (SG) data before and after slope blocks.